clems4ever/webscreenshot/README.md

 *WebScreenShot* allows you to take screenshots of webpages through a REST API.

 # Howto

+Install webscreenshot on your computer

+    npm install -g webscreenshot

+And launch the service

+    webscreenshot

 To take a screenshot of a website, launch the service and POST the following payload at /screenshot